First trial of Capitol rioters ends with conviction all counts

 Reffitt’s 19-year-old son, Jackson, testified last Thursday that his father threatened him and his sister, then 16, after he drove home from Washington.
 Reffitt told his children they would be traitors if they reported him to authorities and said “traitors get shot,” Jackson Reffitt recalled.

-Jackson Reffitt, then 18, said the threat terrified him.
+He said the threat terrified him.
 His younger sister, Peyton, was listed as a possible government witness but didn’t testify.
+She said that she would talk more later on her own time, but: “Kids should never be used against the parents.”

 Jackson Reffitt used a cellphone app to secretly record his father boasting about his role in the riot.
 Jurors heard excerpts of that family conversation.